TrustAI/DeepTRE/README.md

   year={2018}
 }
 ```
+@article{ruan2019global,
+  author={Ruan, Wenjie and Wu, Min and Sun, Youcheng and Huang, Xiaowei and Kroening, Daniel and Kwiatkowska, Marta},
+  title={Global Robustness Evaluation of Deep Neural Networks with Provable Guarantees for the Hamming Distance},
+	Journal = {The 28th International Joint Conference on Artificial Intelligence (IJCAI'19)},
+  year={2019}
+}

 # Remark
 This tool is under active development and maintenance, please feel free to contact us about any problem encountered.